3angleTech/tslint/README.md

       ]
     }

-To use the StyleLint rules, update `.stylelintrc` to include:
+To use the StyleLint rules, install required peer dependencies and update `.stylelintrc` to include:

     {
       "extends": [